Is It Safe to Travel to Democratic Republic of the Congo in 2026?

 - other

 The overall security situation has been worsening recently.
-Contributing factors: Reconsider travel due to crime and civil unrest, Do Not Travel to several provinces due to armed conflict and violent crime, Demonstrations can turn violent, leading to police response with force..
+Contributing factors: Reconsider travel to the Democratic Republic of the Congo (DRC) due to crime and civil unrest., Some areas have increased risk due to armed conflict..

 Active restrictions in Democratic Republic of the Congo: